importwp/importwp/readme.txt

 * ADD - New unique identifier UI, allowing you to select from template fields or create a custom identifier.
 * ADD - Add filter to enable custom delete actions
-* ADD - Add action to override default delete behaviour with custom code.
+* ADD - Add action to override default delete behavior with custom code.
 * ADD - Add post taxonomy field labelled Hierarchy relationship, allowing you to choose from connecting all to just last term.

 = 2.11.8 =